 You cannot even validate or measure any outcome as they are intangible.
 They are the ultimate end-products you wish to achieve in your work.

 You cannot control an outcome.
-Though it is the result of output and depends on it, how the outcome turns out to be is not in your hands.
+Though it is the result of output and depends on it, how the outcome turns out is not in your hands.

-For example, you have a kid who wants to celebrate his birthday by cutting a huge chocolate cake.
+For example, a kid wants to celebrate his birthday by cutting a huge chocolate cake.
 You go to the cake shop and order his much-desired cake.

 When he cuts it, he is extremely happy and smiling.
 This is the outcome of your desire in this entire project.